gnosisguild/gnosis-guild-app/packages/gnosis-guild-app/README.md

 #### Client Environment variables

-REACT_APP_INFURA_ID - The infura client id for the guild app REACT_APP_API_HOST - The server uri
+REACT_APP_INFURA_ID: The infura client id for the guild app
+REACT_APP_API_HOST: The server uri
-REACT_APP_DOMAIN - The url of the app REACT_APP_USE_CPK - Whether to use the CPK or not REACT_APP_CERAMIC_URL - URL of ceramic netwrork to use, used in both the client and server
+REACT_APP_DOMAIN: The url of the app
+REACT_APP_USE_CPK: Whether to use the CPK or not
+REACT_APP_CERAMIC_URL: URL of ceramic netwrork to use, used in both the client and server

 #### Server Environment variables

-NFT_STORAGE - The api key for nft.storage
+NFT_STORAGE: The api key for nft.storage
-SERVER_PORT - port the server listens to
+SERVER_PORT: port the server listens to
-SCHEMA_DID - local did used generate ceramic schemas NODE_WALLET_SEED - byte array used for the wallet seed needed to read the encrypted user data and generated with the below code.
+SCHEMA_DID: local did used generate ceramic schemas
+NODE_WALLET_SEED: byte array used for the wallet seed needed to read the encrypted user data and generated with the below code.

 ```
 const random = require('@stablelib/random')